Faraz6180/Insightpilot-ai/README.md

 Extract risks, insights, and opportunities
 Generate executive-grade strategic reports

-This system behaves like a junior consulting analyst powered by LLMs.
+This system behaves like a junior consulting analyst powered by LLMs

 💡 Problem It Solves